ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     If your Radio has an Internal ExpressLRS Module, and you want to use it instead of an external module, then set External RF Module to **OFF**, and then set the Internal RF Module to **CRSF** Protocol.

 ExpressLRS uses the CRSF serial protocol to communicate between the transmitter and the TX module.
-Follow the following procedure to set it up on the current selected Model:
+Follow the following procedure to set it up on the currently selected Model:

 === "External ExpressLRS Modules"